Skip to main content

 Overseas and Military Voters

-A vote-by-mail ballot may be requested for a specific election or for all elections through the next regularly scheduled General Election year.
-The request can be made in person, by postal mail, by electronic mail or by telephone.
+A mail ballot request can be made in person, by mail, electronic mail, online, or by telephone.
 Only the voter or designated member of his or her immediate family or legal guardian can request a vote-by-mail ballot for the voter.
-Immediate family means the voter's spouse or the parent, child, grandparent, grandchild or sibling of the voter.
+The term “immediate family” means a person’s spouse or the parent, child, grandparent, grandchild, or sibling of the person or the person’s spouse.

 A request from the voter must include the following information: